HabitatFramework/UserGuide/glossary/glossary.rst

 		Enables updates to the attributes for multiple selected INCIDs simultaneously.
 See :ref:`bulk_update_window` and :ref:`bulk_updates` for more details.

 	Change Flag
-		For OSMM updates this indicates whether the proposed habitat category (e.g. 'WB') is the same as the original habitat category and whether it is a higher or lower level in the habitat hierarchy.
+		For outstanding Ordnance Survey MasterMap updates this indicates whether the proposed habitat category (e.g. 'WB') is the same as the original habitat category and whether it is a higher or lower level in the habitat hierarchy.
 See :ref:`review_osmm_section` for more details.

 	Determination Quality
 		Categorises the accuracy with which a priority habitat has been determined (e.g. 'Definitely is the priority habitat').
 See :ref:`determination_quality` for more details.